 - Immutable Audit Trail: Blockchains create an immutable, tamper-evident record of all transactions that have occurred on the network.
-This provides a comprehensive audit trail that can be accessed and verified in real-time, unlike traditional accounting systems where audits are typically conducted periodically. - Increased Trust and Transparency: The real-time auditability of blockchains enhances trust and transparency, as all participants can verify the integrity of the data and transactions. - Continuous Monitoring and Auditing: Blockchains enable continuous monitoring and auditing, as the audit trail is updated in real-time with each new transaction.
-This allows for more frequent and thorough audits, reducing the risk of errors or fraudulent activities going undetected.

-- Efficiency and Cost Savings: Real-time auditability can streamline the audit process, as auditors can access the entire transaction history directly from the blockchain, rather than relying on manual data collection and sampling.
+This provides a comprehensive audit trail that can be accessed and verified in real-time, unlike traditional accounting systems where audits are typically conducted periodically. - Increased Trust and Transparency: The real-time auditability of blockchains enhances trust and transparency, as all participants can verify the integrity of the data and transactions. - Continuous Monitoring and Auditing: Blockchains enable continuous monitoring and auditing, as the audit trail is updated in real-time with each new transaction (any type of transactions, not limited to financials).
+This allows for more frequent and thorough audits, reducing the risk of errors or fraudulent activities going undetected. - Efficiency and Cost Savings: Real-time auditability can streamline the audit process, as auditors can access the entire transaction history directly from the blockchain, rather than relying on manual data collection and sampling.
 This can lead to significant cost savings and improved efficiency in the audit process. - Regulatory Compliance: The real-time auditability of blockchains can help organizations meet regulatory requirements more effectively, as the audit trail provides a transparent and verifiable record of all activities.

-3.11 Unique Identity
+1.31 Unique Identity